Symptoms of Sleep Apnea - Eugene, OR

 Know When You Should Visit a Sleep Expert

 Did you know that about 20% of U.S. adults are affected by obstructive sleep apnea, but roughly 75% of those with sleep apnea remain undiagnosed?
-This is largely because recognizing the symptoms of sleep apnea can be more difficult than you think.
+This is largely because recognizing the symptoms of sleep apnea in Eugene can be more difficult than you may think.
 What might have felt like a poor night’s sleep could actually be a sign of an undiagnosed sleep apnea disorder.
 Read on to learn about the most common signs of sleep apnea and when you should call our office and speak with Dr. Paskalev.

 How to Identify Symptoms of Sleep Apnea

 It’s important to keep in mind that determining the signs of sleep apnea is not always so easy or cut-and-dry.
 In fact, people who sleep in their bed alone may never realize they have sleep apnea until a doctor speaks with them about their day-to-day issues.
 The best thing you can do is take note of how you feel every day and confirm if your symptoms are chronic as opposed to occurring every once in a while.
-If you believe your symptoms are not getting any better (or worsening), then it’s time to speak with a sleep dentist one-on-one.
+If you believe your symptoms are not getting any better (or worsening), then it’s time to speak with a sleep doctor one-on-one.

 Most Common Symptoms of Sleep Apnea

 One of the most common symptoms of sleep apnea is loud snoring, something that your bed partner is likely to notice right away if you have one.
 If you have a loved one who sleeps in the room next to you, they may also be able to hear you snoring.
 However, it’s important to note that snoring does not necessarily guarantee that you have sleep apnea.
 This is why it’s crucial to keep note of your other symptoms over time.
 These include: